-Many people scoff when we explain that it takes us longer to help a student develop a compelling 250 word UCSD appeal than it does to develop a 1,000 word UCLA appeal.
-Shorter seems easier, naturally, but it's exponentially more difficult to try and pack the same punch as a 1,000 word appeal in only 250 words.
+Many people scoff when we explain that it takes us longer to help a student develop a compelling 250 word UCSD appeal than it does to develop a two page UCLA appeal.
+Shorter seems easier, naturally, but it's exponentially more difficult to try and pack the same punch of a 1,000 word appeal in only 250 words.
 Achieving perfection requires fidgeting with your sentence sequencing (a lot).

 To Make Things Easier, Avoid This Trap:

-Ultimately, the best appeal argument for one UC campus is the best argument for all UC campuses.
+Ultimately, your best appeal argument for one UC campus is the same best argument for all UC campuses.
 They all received the same UC application.
 Case in point:

 — Ellen K., UCSD Class of 2022

 We'd Love to Help You: